 As previously reported by The Journal Gazette, forward Bobby Chaumont will not be back with the Komets this season, the team's first in the ECHL.

-Chaumont led the Komets with 66 points last season.
-He had 24 goals, in 66 games.
+Last season, Chaumont led the Komets in points with 66, and he had 24 goals, in 66 games.

 In the playoffs, when the Komets won the CHL championship, he tallied eight goals and 14 points in 18 games.

 He skated with Braehead in its inaugural season -- 2010-11 -- scoring 22 goals and 53 points in 54 games.